In previous posts here on Know Your Slots, I reviewed many apps/games that make up the MyVegas family of slot games:

 The most important starting point is you need to earn Loyalty Points.
 Generally speaking, they are easiest to earn in the MyVegas Facebook app, and hardest to earn in MyVegas Blackjack.
 The other mobile apps are somewhere in between.

 Most of the mobile apps have a daily LP earning limit.
-If you play regularly you can get cut off as low as 2,000 LPs; don’t play every day and it will generally let you earn more to catch up.
+If you play regularly you can get cut off as low as 2,000 LPs.
+How you earn the LPs on mobile apps has evolved, particularly on Android devices, as a result of Google rules, and can differ from iOS devices.

 The apps will show a lock icon when you’ve hit your limit.
 With the exception of the unrestricted level up for MyVegas on Facebook, there’s no real reason to keep going once you get locked out – you’ll just be betting chips and so on without the benefit of rewards.